Jordanian army anti-terrorism squad members stand on alert in the Yajouz hills on the edge of Amman.

 The targets were destroyed in what the army described as precise strikes aimed at preventing weapons and narcotics from reaching Jordanian territory.

-The military said trafficking groups have adopted new methods, exploiting weather and the broader regional environment to evade detection.
+The military said trafficking groups have adopted new methods, exploiting weather conditions and difficult terrain in the broader regional environment to evade detection.
 It added that the increase in smuggling attempts has posed a significant challenge to border guard units and supporting formations tasked with securing the frontier.

 Jordan has in recent years hardened its response to what it sees as an organised and increasingly sophisticated network of traffickers operating along its northern frontier, particularly across the border with Syria.

-In February, Syrian authorities seized a cache of 75 hot-air balloons along with more than two million Captagon pills, from a gang allegedly preparing to smuggle the drugs into Jordan.
+In February, Syrian authorities seized a cache of 75 hot-air balloons along with more than two million Captagon pills, from a gang allegedly preparing to smuggle the drugs into Jordanian territory.

 Earlier this year, the army said it had intercepted multiple attempts to smuggle drugs using remotely guided balloons – a tactic designed to bypass traditional border controls by overwhelming surveillance systems.
 Authorities have also reported seizures of large quantities of narcotics, including Captagon pills, as well as weapons and equipment used in trafficking operations.